Zeke Sinicola

 Emilio Joseph "Zeke" Sinicola (January 25, 1929 - June 6, 2011) was an American professional basketball player.
 He played on the collegiate level at Niagara University and was an NCAA Men's Basketball All-American.
 In the early 1950s he played for the Fort Wayne Pistons of the National Basketball Association.

+He was a teammate of Isaac Walthour at Benjamin Franklin High School in New York City.

 Sinicola played in the Eastern Professional Basketball League (EPBL) for the Hazleton Pros, Trenton Capitols / New York-Harlem Yankees, Scranton Miners and Williamsport Billies from 1955 to 1961.
 He won an EPBL championship with the Miners in 1957.
 Sinicola was selected to the All-EPBL First Team in 1956 and Second Team in 1957 and 1958.